Blog & News

 Be sure to follow all local restrictions on waste disposal, especially of chemical or electronic waste.
 Contact your local trash authority on instructions on how to dispose of these items.
 Recycle when possible.

-If you are experiencing back, neck, or joint pain give us a call!
+If you are experiencing back, neck, or joint pain call your local ACCESS PT office!
 Our expert physical therapists can help you feel better fast.